Kotlin/workshop/README.md

 * By using this material, with or without any modification, JetBrains does not endorse any workshop or training that you may offer.
 * By using this material, with or without any modification, you may not use JetBrain's name to promote your workshop or training withut prior written consent.
-* By using this material, provided there are no modification, you may indicate that you are using JetBrains Kotlin Workshop Material.
+* By using this material, provided there are no modifications, you may indicate that you are using JetBrains Kotlin Workshop Material.

 If you're interested in becoming an official JetBrains Training Partner, please [contact us](https://www.jetbrains.com/company/partners/become_a_partner.html)